Triton Properties in the News

 Competition and cost for apartments in downtown Detroit have risen so sharply in recent years, even the luxury apartment market has become cost prohibitive for some.

-Triton Properties, the Denver-based developer which entered the Detroit market in 2009, is betting that their Waters Edge at Harbortown luxury apartment development will absorb some of that overflow.
+Triton, which entered the Detroit market in 2009, is betting the Waters Edge at Harbortown luxury apartment development will absorb some of that overflow.

 Waters Edge at Harbortown Apartments Now Open